Leadership Cohort

 We recommend a balanced approach: cover 1/3 of the cost yourself, 1/3 from your organization, and 1/3 from a supportive team of funders who believe in your mission as a peacemaker.

-To assist you, we’ve created a fundraising letter template.
+To assist you, we’ve created a fundraising letter template (last page of the pdf).
 This template has been successfully used by past Global Immersion participants and can help you secure the necessary support.